jarun/googler/README.md

 Modified (2015) by Arun Prakash Jana &lt;engineerarun@gmail.com&gt;

-`google-cli` is a command line tool for doing Google searches from the terminal.
-For each result it shows the header, URL and text context.
-You can also navigate back and forth to fetch the next or previous results.
-On link-recognising terminal emulators like AltYo, use `Ctrl-Left click` to open the URL in your default browser.
-In addition, all results are indexed per page and you can use the index number to open the URL directly in a browser.
+`google-cli` is a command line tool to search Google from the terminal.
+It shows the title, URL and text context for each result.
+Results are fetched in pages.
+Next or previous page navigation is possible using keyboard shortcuts.
+Results are indexed and a result URL can be opened in a browser using the index number.

 `google-cli` is GPLv3 licensed.

 # Features